 - Women utilize more fats and less carbs than men during exercise

-- +ve nitrogen balance required for LBM gains
+- A positive energy and nitrogen balance is required for lean body mass (LBM) gains

 - Adequate fat intake required for health gains and optimal hormonal profile

-- Carbs essential for performance -emphasize mico-nutrient-rich and unprocessed whole foods as source of carbs
+- Carbs are essential for performance – Emphasize micro-nutrient rich and unprocessed whole foods as source of carbs

 - No adverse effects of high protein intake in healthy individuals